MartinDavidWaller/SeaTalkNMEA/README.md

 SeaTalk is a simple networking interface used by Raymarine to link their range of marine equipment together so that data can be shared across all devices.
-Technology wise it is best described in a document written by Thomas Knauf document found here:
+Technology wise it is best described in a document written by Thomas Knauf found here:
 <a href="http://www.thomasknauf.de/seatalk.htm">SeaTalk Technical Reference</a>.

 ## Hardware